 - NO REFUNDS - Course drop/withdrawal after the fourth calendar week of classes

-Refunds for non-standard classes are based on the number of days that have elapsed since the beginning of the section.
-You may use the table below to determine your refund amount for non-standard sections.
+Refunds are based on the number of days that have elapsed since the beginning of the section.
+You may use the table below to determine your refund amount depending on the section length.

 |1-14||1||No Refund||No Refund||0|